VESIT-CMPN-Projects/2024-25-TE08/README.md

-# 📚 StoryGPT – Social Stories Generator
+# 📚 Social Stories Generator: An LLM-Based Learning Tool for Specially-Abled Children

  *An AI-powered learning tool for specially-abled children, focused on personalized, engaging, and accessible social stories.*